 An elopement on ice

 In February 2020 I put together my first ever styled elopement and had so much fun doing so.
 This past December I decided that it was time to plan another styled photoshoot and within a week I had this elopement set up.
 I am so grateful that such talented wedding vendors agreed to collaborate with me given such short notice.
 They really helped bring my vision to life and for that, I am very grateful.
+As an elopement and intimate wedding photographer in Montreal, this day was truly perfect.
+It had the perfect balance of elegance, authenticity, and romance all while embracing the cold Canadian winter.
 I will begin this blog by telling you about Anastasia and Anatoli's love story and then end off by talking about my experience with all of the amazing vendors I had the chance to collaborate with.

 The Love Story